 While AI might easily replace 'thin' SaaS apps that merely shuffle data around, it cannot replicate the context, the deep organisational memory and complex workflows embedded in 'thick' systems of record.

 On one hand, you have 'thin' SaaS apps that are more like UI-wrappers sitting on top of a SQL database.
+Data goes in, gets shuffled around, produces reports, or is possibly sent off via an API for processing elsewhere.
 These are more susceptible to disruption from AI.

 Then you have 'thick' systems of record.
-A good example would be your accounting app, where not only is transactional data ingested, recorded and reported, but where your business processes and the discrete workflows of your business are codified and defined behind every button and discipline.
-These systems of action provide a critical element of context; they understand the why behind an organisation.
+A good example would be your accounting app, where not only is transactional data ingested, recorded and reported, but where your business processes and the discrete workflows of your business (at least relating to accounting in this example) are codified and defined behind every button and discipline.
+These systems of action provide a critical element of context; they understand the why behind an organisation — its rules, its politics, its memory — and are the only thing standing between that organisation and the chaos of having to relearn itself from scratch.

 7. AI-forcing and multi-region SMB

-European SMB software is highly fragmented by local regulations, culture and practices, making pan-European expansion cost-prohibitive.
-AI-assisted coding may finally reduce the costs of localisation and compliance, allowing these companies to overcome the structural barriers that have long limited Europe's tech growth.
+European SMB software is highly fragmented by local regulations, culture and practices, making pan-European expansion cost-prohibitive compared to the more standardized enterprise market.
+This has historically prevented native vendors from achieving global scale.
+However, AI-assisted coding may finally reduce the costs of localisation and compliance, allowing these companies to overcome the structural barriers that have long limited Europe's tech growth.

 From a B2B software perspective, Europe is a nightmare, particularly so in SMB.
-It may be unified by currency, free passage, and multiple laws, but at the ground level of business, it's incredibly fragmented.
+It may be unified by currency, free passage, and multiple laws and harmonised regulations, but at the ground level of business, it's incredibly fragmented.
+This is one reason why there are few (if any) SMB software vendors that have successfully gone pan-European.

-If you're an SMB focused B2B SaaS vendor in France, Germany or the UK, the sheer cost and complexity of building, localising product, country-specific integrations, banking, reporting and compliance is just eye-wateringly cost-prohibitive.
+Therefore, if you're an SMB focused B2B SaaS vendor in France, Germany or the UK, not only is there no demand from your ICPs for multi-regional features, but the sheer cost and complexity of building, localising product, country-specific integrations, banking, reporting and compliance, never mind standing up go-to-market teams in multiple countries, is just eye-wateringly cost-prohibitive.
+Plus, the likely domestic TAM outside your front door is measured in the millions, so why bother?

 It's possible, if not probable, that AI-assisted coding leverage may finally tame the prevailing cost-inefficiency equation of taking SMB tech multi-region.